In the first year, you'll be introduced to contextual frameworks and you'll begin to examine the process of design development.

 The purpose of this unit is to introduce you to the design process from research to final outcome.
 You will be introduced to fundamental skills and knowledge that provide the learning foundation to help to inform the design process.
 The unit is informed by close reference to relevant historic and contemporary practice.

 This unit introduces you to a range of historical and contemporary contexts that serve to locate crafts and design practices within wider social and cultural frameworks and promotes contextual research as a fundamental aspect of creative practice.
 Through a series of illustrated lectures and seminars, the unit explores a range of theoretical and practice-based positions in order to demonstrate the rich diversity of existing approaches to crafts and design, and to consider specific aesthetic decisions in relation to their contexts.

 This unit builds on Practice Process 1 and you'll test and develop skills and material knowledge from inception to resolution within the context of a given environment.
 You'll increasingly synthesise processes of research, ideas generation, exploration, documentation, evaluation, resolution and communication at a fundamental level.

 The purpose of this unit is for you to develop competency in the range of processes, materials and structures learned in previous units and acquire a new range of related skills to further synthesise your ability to respond creatively and with confidence to project briefs.

 Your second year will focus on fiding your own specialist way of working, developing communication processes and positioning your own practice.

-This optional unit is designed to broaden your educational experience and deepen your understanding of cultural diversity.
-It will enable you to study within a different cultural context and gain fresh perspectives.
+This optional year is designed to broaden your educational experience and deepen your understanding of cultural diversity, enabling you to study within a different cultural context and gain fresh perspectives.